PeterZs/OptCuts/README.md

 * log.txt: debug info

 ## Keyboard Events:
-* '/': start/restart or pause the optimization
-In offline optimization mode (100), optimization is started with the program, while in real-time optimization mode (0), optimization needs to be started by the user.
+* '/': start/restart or pause the optimization - in offline optimization mode (mode 10), optimization is started with the program, while in real-time optimization mode (mode 0), optimization needs to be started by the user.
 * '0': view input model/UV
 * '1': view current model/UV
 * 'u': toggle viewing model or UV, default is UV